Early childhood education

 • ask the school if you can walk your child around the school and grounds

-• ask the school what equipment and materials your child needs - most schools have a list
+• ask the school what equipment and materials your child needs, most schools have a list

 • remember to label your child's possessions with their name

-• check the school website as it may contain useful information.
+• check the school website.

 Before your child's first day, your child should know: